The Disability Office at Maynooth University supports students with the following disabilities:

 - Significant Ongoing Illnesses

 - Specific Learning Difficulty (incl.
 Dyslexia and Dyscalculia)

 Verification of your Disability

-To register with the Disability Office you must provide verification of your disability, which can either be an Evidence of Disability Form or a Medical Report with the same level of detail.
+or a Medical Report with the same level of detail.
 Maynooth University will only accept verification of your disability if it is completed by an accepted Medical Consultant or Specialist within the required timeframe.
 Your verification of disability must also be signed and stamped by the accepted Medical Consultant/ Specialist or accompanied by the Medical Consultant/ Specialist’s business card or letterhead.